openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

 In summary,

-* The glance principle leader unit is glance/0 and is deployed on machine 0/lxd/0 (the glance principle leader machine).
+* The glance principal leader unit is glance/0 and is deployed on machine 0/lxd/0 (the glance principal leader machine).
-* The nova-cloud-controller principle leader unit is nova-cloud-controller/1 and is deployed on machine 4/lxd/0 (the nova-cloud-controller principle leader machine).
+* The nova-cloud-controller principal leader unit is nova-cloud-controller/1 and is deployed on machine 4/lxd/0 (the nova-cloud-controller principal leader machine).

 The procedure has been expedited slightly by adding the ``--yes`` confirmation option to the :command:`prepare` sub-command.

 #.
-Set the default series for both the model and the principle applications:
+Set the default series for both the model and the principal applications:

    .. code-block:: none